Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 Portage uses `USE` flags to customize a package, and `USE` flags can also change the dependencies of the package, meaning you can trim a package to the minimum (for example, `ffmpeg` with only `x264` and no other encoders).

-Portage can also use third-party repositories through Overlays, which also includes your own overlay.
-Meaning, you can change a recipe and install it directly without any extra steps.
+Portage can also use third-party repositories through Overlays, which can also includes your own overlay.
+You can change a recipe and install it directly without any extra steps.
+It's great for Open Source and early testers.

-Since we are compiling all the software, you can customize the compilation flags inside the `/etc/portage/make.conf` and add `-march=native` to optimize for the CPU.
-You can also optimize with Link-Time Optimization (LTO) and Profile Guided Optimization (PGO).
+Since we are compiling all the applications, you can customize the compilation flags inside the `/etc/portage/make.conf` and add `-march=native` to optimize for the CPU.
+You can also optimize with Link-Time Optimization (LTO) and Profile Guided Optimization (PGO), though PGO takes too much time to compile.

 Even if Portage is a source-based package manager, it is also able to install binaries, especially for software without any dependencies (Firefox, Vivaldi, the Linux kernel...).
-If the package cannot not found, there is still flatpak.
+If the package cannot be found, there is still flatpak.

 Lastly, there are no runtime/linking issues due to the fact it is checked during installation time, i.e., no more `missing *.so` or `undefined reference`.

-When using it with a good computer, installing packages are not that long.
+When using Portage with a good computer, installing packages are not that long.
 I've never had to wait at night for everything to compile.
 And when everything breaks, it is possible to rollback packages and/or debug the compilation steps since the packages are being compiled in the `/var/tmp/portage` directory.
 But that's even rare, even on the unstable branch `~amd64`.
+And, worst case scenario: `emerge -e @world`, rebuild everything.

-However, there is one major drawback (for non-programmers), build dependencies are kept on the computer to avoid multiple re-downloads, making the operating system bloated with toolchains.
+There is one major drawback (for non-programmers), build dependencies are kept on the computer to avoid multiple re-downloads, making the operating system bloated with toolchains.
 However, since I'm a software developer for HPC and Web3, I'm using these toolchains anyway.
+C, C++, Go, Python, Rust... you name it.

 Overall, Portage is probably one of the greatest package manager of all time.

 ### About Kernel Configuration

 After 6 months of usage, I wanted to optimize my kernel and kernel modules.
-I configured my OS to use a `zstd`-compressed `linux-firmware` and `zstd`-compressed kernel modules.
+I configured my Kernel to use a `zstd`-compressed `linux-firmware` and `zstd`-compressed kernel modules.

 Then, I've removed everything through the `make menuconfig` of the kernel.
 I did everything legit without `genkernel`.